networkx/nx-guides/content/applications/hantavirus.md

 # Networks in Epidemiology: Hantavirus

-Networkx analysis is an essential part of epidemiology, particularly in the study of disease transmission, surveillance, and outbreak investigation.
+Network analysis is a fundamental tool for epidemiologists, particularly in the study of infectious disease transmission, surveillance, and outbreak investigation.
 Many data from such studies naturally lend themselves to graphical representations.
 For instance, *contact tracing* involves the tracking of potential interactions between members of a population who may have been exposed to disease.
-It is natural to represent such data as a graph where the nodes in the graph represent individuals and the edges represent interactions (or potential interactions) between them.
+It is natural to store such data in a graph where the nodes represent individuals and the edges represent interactions (or potential interactions) between them.
-Another common formulation is the *transmission network*, where the edges in the graph represent likely (or possible) transmissions of an infectious agent from one individual to another.
+Another common type of graph is the *transmission network*, where the edges in the graph represent transmissions (or possible transmissions) of an infectious agent from one individual to another.
-Such networks are powerful tools to allow epidemiologists to study and ultimately predict the dynamics of infectious agents within populations.
+Such networks are powerful tools allowing epidemiologists to study and ultimately predict the dynamics of infectious agents within populations.

 ## Studying an outbreak of Andes Hantavirus

-In this tutorial, we will use NetworkX to investigate and reproduce results from an epidemiological study of an outbreak in the Andes virus (ANDV) hantavirus that occurred in 2018-2019 entitled:

-  “Super-Spreaders” and Person-to-Person Transmission of Andes Virus in Argentina

-by Martínez, V. P. et. al.
+In this tutorial, we will use NetworkX to investigate and reproduce results from an epidemiological study of an outbreak in the Andes virus (ANDV) hantavirus that occurred in 2018-2019: [“Super-Spreaders” and Person-to-Person Transmission of Andes Virus in Argentina][paper] by Martínez, V. P. et. al.
 The article is publicly available via the New England Journal of Medicine [DOI: 10.1056/NEJMoa2009040][paper].

 [paper]: https://www.nejm.org/doi/full/10.1056/NEJMoa2009040

-The paper is packed with a ton of interesting information, but of particular interest for us is the *transmission network* presented in Figure 1B:
+The paper is packed with a ton of interesting information, but of particular interest is the *transmission network* presented in Figure 1B:

 ```{figure} https://www.nejm.org/cms/10.1056/NEJMoa2009040/asset/af0da102-84a2-48bf-abec-b1660394b3ee/assets/images/large/nejmoa2009040_f1.jpg
 :alt: Four-panel image summarizing study.
 Upper-right panel contains graphic of transmission network.